Are you familiar with Book Page? It’s that little free newspaper thing that most libraries carry with book recommendations.

 Biz Stone is one of the founders of Twitter and this is his story.

-A few things to know about his book.
+A few things to know about Things a Little Bird Told Me.

 First, you learn a fair amount about his life, but it’s not necessarily told in chronological order.